 - Glass may no longer be placed in recycle bins.
 Due to changes by local recyclers, Berry Hill does not provide glass recycling.
 Glass may be disposed of in your trash or taken to a Metro recycling convenience center that accepts glass.

-- Both trash and recycling receptacles may be left at your back door, if plainly visible and accessible to Red River employees, or at the street for collection.
+- Both trash and recycling receptacles may be left at your back door, if plainly visible and accessible to Clean Earth employees, or at the street for collection.
 Receptacles should not be left inside enclosures, behind locked gates, or in areas where pets are present on collection days.
 Trash receptacles and recycling bins should be out for collection no later than 7 am.

 If you need a bulk trash pick-up, you may call City Hall (615-292-5531) to schedule one, in advance, for the next regular trash collection day.
 Pick-ups should be scheduled at least two days in advance.
-Items that cannot be taken, due to environmental restrictions, are apint, oil, and other hazardous liquids or solids, tires and batteries, refrigerators, freezers, and air conditioners (unless Freon-free certificates are provided); and computers and monitors.
+Items that cannot be taken, due to environmental restrictions, are paint, oil, and other hazardous liquids or solids, tires and batteries, refrigerators, freezers, and air conditioners (unless Freon-free certificates are provided); and computers and monitors.

 The Berry Hill Public Works Department provides fall leaf collection for city residents and businesses.
 Leaves should be raked to the edge of the street or drainage ditch, but not put in the ditch.
 Public Works will pick them up with the city’s leaf vacuum.